ClickHouse/clickhouse-docs/docs/en/cloud/security/azure-privatelink.md

 EOF
 ```

+After adding or removing a Private Endpoint to the services allow list, run the following command to apply it to your organization:

 ```bash
 curl --silent --user ${KEY_ID:?}:${KEY_SECRET:?} -X PATCH -H "Content-Type: application/json" https://api.clickhouse.cloud/v1/organizations/${ORG_ID:?}/services/${INSTANCE_ID?} -d @pl_config.json | jq
 ```

-## Accessing instance using Private Link
+## Access your ClickHouse Cloud service using Private Link

-Each instance with configured Private Link filters has two endpoints: public and private.
-In order to connect using Private Link, you need to use a private endpoint(`privateDnsHostname`).
+Each service with Private Link enabled has a public and private endpoint.
+In order to connect using Private Link, you need to use a private endpoint which will be `privateDnsHostname`.

 :::note
-private DNS hostname is only available from your Azure VNET.
+Private DNS hostname is only available from your Azure VNET.
 Do not try to resolve the DNS host from a machine that resides outside of Azure VNET.
 :::

-### Getting Private DNS Hostname
+### Obtaining the Private DNS Hostname

-#### REST API

 Set the following environment variables before running any commands: